This section lists associations from Baltimore to Dorchester giving details about each one and what resources and publications they offer.

 The society was established in 1981 to encourage and promote interest in genealogy, and to gather genealogical and historical information.

-A number of databases are accessible on the site, which incorporate:
+Numerous databases are accessible on the site, which incorporate:

 They also have Subject Indexes to Back Issues of their publication The Carrolltonian 2002-2012, which is published quarterly.

-A number of publications are available for sale, which incorporate:
+Many publications are available for sale, including:

 Established to save the Sherman-Fisher-Shellman House (1807) from being demolished, the society was founded in 1939.